Why Your Narcissistic Mother Lies To You and Why It’s a Red Flag?

 The lie is more a PR stunt, a marketing ploy rather than a cohesive integrated set of values.
 Mom’s narcissistic personality is more of a storefront designed to hide that there isn’t any there, there.

-She doesn’t experience it as manipulation or lying, not exactly… she feels it is necessary for survival, psychological survival.
+And so, she doesn’t experience her manouvers as manipulation or lying, not exactly… she feels it is necessary for survival, her psychological survival.
+Because of this she can rationalize her lies to herself.

-Why the Narcissistic mother lies and why it is a red flag-
+Why the Narcissistic mother lies and why it is a red flag signaling danger ahead.- Here is what Mom’s lies tell you about her.

 1) She can’t be close